hammerspacecouk/php-pure-helpers/README.md

 This is a collection of useful helper functions that we use over and over again, so it was helpful to break them out into a utility library.
 They are all static functions with no state.

 The production version of this library has no dependencies.
-It does however use PHP7.1 to be self-documenting with type hints.
+It uses PHP 7.1 to be self-documenting with type hints.

 Example: